2022 Energy Assistance Payments By State (Full List)

 If you have lost 20 hours or more per week of work, you can get $600 for each relevant period.

-In order to claim your Covid-19 Disaster Payment, you need a MyGov account linked to a Centrelink Online account.
+To claim your COVID-19 Disaster Payment, you need a MyGov account linked to a Centrelink Online account.
 If you don’t have a myGov account, you can create one.
 For eligible working visa holders, you will need to call the Emergency Information Line to make a claim.

-In order to get the Covid-19 Crisis Payment, you must be:
+To get the COVID-19 Crisis Payment, you must be:

 - eligible for an income support payment or ABSTUDY Living Allowance